anindameister/absoluteBasics/schoolManagementSystem1&2/src/w3SchoolsJavaClass/readme.md

 - the concept of **this** would come up when we try to create a constructor for private attributes.

-- but in the belw snap, we are not using private, so it's straight forward
+- but in the below snap, we are not using private, so it's straight forward

 ![Constructor Parameters, multiple](https://github.com/anindameister/absoluteBasics/blob/master/snaps/24.PNG)